 Established in 1982, James S. Jaffe Rare Books specializes in rare books, manuscripts and letters, literary first editions, association copies, poetry, private press books, livres d'artistes, illustrated books, and literary art and artifacts.
-We are also privileged to assist writers in the appraisal and sale of their literary archives, and over the course of the past twenty-five years have represented a number of the most important contemporary American poets in placing their papers.
+We are also privileged to assist writers in the appraisal and sale of their literary archives, and over the course of the past thirty-seven years have represented a number of the most important contemporary American poets in placing their papers.
 We welcome offers of rare books and manuscripts, original photographs and prints, and art and artifacts of literary and historical interest.
 We issue catalogues annually, and e-lists on a regular basis.

 Browse this Seller’s Inventory

 The Work of Joe Webb: Appalachian Master of Rustic Architecture.
 Photographs and Essay by Reuben Cox

 by COX, Reuben(Highlands, NC : The Jargon Society , 2009) (click for more details)